TELL TALES: ASSISTED BY A VESPA

-I must admit that during those weeks I had some doubt’s, weather would we make it or not but I had the best possible companion, in “Janne” Nyfelt, we worked hard and made it.
+I must admit that during those weeks I had some doubt’s, whether would we make it or not but I had the best possible companion, in “Janne” Nyfelt, we worked hard and made it.
 Two happy boatbuilder went back home.

 Today, looking at the job we did those 4 weeks, I am aware that this kind of job would probably take 4 days in today’s world, with today’s communication.
 However, 1975, was a different world and I am proud of the job we did, although it took us 4 weeks.